nishchay2004/weather-app/README.md

 # Weather App
-Check the weather around you and all over the world with cities autocomplete.
-Also gives weather forecast for upcoming days.
+Check the weather around you and all over the world.
+It also gives weather forecast for upcoming days and autocomplete the city name you want to search.